ocupop/refed-website/src/_states/georgia.md

         applies_to_food_type: General
         purpose_of_law: Definition (expiration date)
         excerpted_language_from_the_law: >-
-          (35) “Expiration Date” is synonymous with Pull Date, Best-By Date, Best Before Date, Use-ByDate, and Sell-By Date; and means the last date on which the following FOOD products canbe sold at retail or wholesale:(a) Prepackaged sandwiches; (b) Eggs, (c) Infant formula,(d) Shucked oysters,(e) Milk, and (f)POTENTIALLY HAZARDOUS FOOD
+          38. “Expiration Date” is synonymous with Pull Date, Best-By Date, Best Before Date, Use-By Date, and Sell-By Date; and means the last date on which the following FOOD products can be sold at retail or wholesale:
+          (i) EGGS; (ii) Infant formula; (iii) Milk; (iv) PrePACKAGED sandwiches; (v) Shucked oysters; and (vi) TIME/TEMPERATURE CONTROL FOR SAFETY FOOD, or any FOOD that is labeled as “keep refrigerated.”
         legal_citation: Ga.
 Comp.
 R. & Regs.
 40-7-1-.02.
       - title: Reg 2
         applies_to_food_type: Eggs